Dee smiling in front of a bookcase

 There is a world of information available (overwhelmingly so!).
 When you are ready and as you need, there are some wonderful courses to help parents of newly diagnosed children.
 Most are online and can be done on demand.

-If this sounds like something you’d like to investigate, you can learn more here https://reframingautism.org.au/service/about-courses/.
+If this sounds like something you’d like to investigate, you can learn more here.

 How people identify is highly personal and to be respected.
-The use of language is very powerful and discussion on how to refer to our community is certainly a passionate one.
+The use of language is very powerful, and the discussion on how to refer to our community is certainly a passionate one.

-There is an ever-increasing proportion of our community preferring to use identity first language and using identity first language has been embraced by the Autism CRC who published the National Autism Guidelines recently.
+There is an ever-increasing proportion of our community preferring to use identity-first language, and using identity-first language has been embraced by the Autism CRC, which published the National Autism Guidelines recently.

 Never miss an update – subscribe to Leap in! eNews.